aduros/pjs/README.md

 ## Built-in Variables

 `_` (underscore)
 : The current line or object being processed.
-With `--json` or `--csv-header`, this is an object, otherwise it is a string.
+With `--json`, `--html`, or `--csv-header` this is an object, otherwise it is a string.

 `$` (dollar)
 : An array containing the fields of the current line.
 The field delimiter can be set with